 How to Survive and Thrive in Your New Project Management Job

-By | Updated August 9, 2017 | 9 min read
+By | Updated July 1, 2025 | 9 min read

 new project management job

-There are the inevitable feelings of panic that you’ve made a horrible mistake and sadness on your last day with your previous employer.

-But, there is also excitement, anticipation, and energy.
+There are the inevitable feelings of panic about having made a horrible mistake, and sadness on your last day with your previous employer.
+At the same time, there is also excitement, anticipation, and energy.
 Your new role is a fresh opportunity to move closer to your career goals.

-With a little planning and forethought, you can reduce the stress of changing roles, and maximize your first few days and months on the job.
+With a little planning and forethought, you can reduce the stress of changing roles and maximize your first few days and months on the job.

-In this article, I’m going to share some general tips for your first day, and suggestions for creating a 90-day plan.
+In this article, I’m going to share some general tips for your first day and suggestions for creating a 90-day plan.
 Let’s get started.

 Preparing for Your First Day

 No doubt, you want to make a stellar first impression.
 You are ready to dive straight in and make everyone believe you are the best choice for the job.
-You have arrived.

 However, at this point, you simply do not know enough about the company and its internal workings to make the right first impression.
 Instead of appearing overzealous or incompetent, focus on being as prepared as possible.

-I suggest a two-phased approach.
+I suggest a two-phased approach:

 1. Know the Company and the Team

-If the role involves any software or processes you are unfamiliar with, try to cover the basics with some online research and training.
+You can then try to cover the basics with some online research and tutorials.
 This way, you can get started quickly without distracting your colleagues from their own work.
+Here are additional steps for your pre-start routine:

-Connect with your new team on LinkedIn, and if possible, meet them in person before you start.
+• Connect with your new team on LinkedIn, and if possible, meet them in person before you start.

-Finally, confirm your start time and important information such as parking norms and dress code with HR.
+• Finally, confirm your start time and important information, such as parking norms and dress code, with HR.

 2. Nail the Basics